OscarLarm/Burger/README.md

 ```bash
 npm run test
 ```
+If a test fails do not push to git, read error message and try solve it, if you cant fix it roll back or create an issue.

 ## Contribute

 Make an issue after review fork the project and make a pull request.